Clinton Pilots 1914–1917: 1914 to 1917: Clinton Pilots / Central Association

 After three seasons without a team, minor league baseball resumed in 1914, when the Clinton "Pilots" were formed and joined the eight-team Class D level Central Association.
 The new Clinton Pilots team replaced the Monmouth Browns franchise in the league.
-The new Clinton team joined with the retuning Jacksonville Lunatics, Keokuk Indians, Oskaloosa Quakers, Ottumwa Packers, Quincy Gems, Waterloo Lulus, and Kewanee Boilermakers teams The Central Association began the league schedule on May 7, 1914.
+The new Clinton team joined with the returning Jacksonville Lunatics, Keokuk Indians, Oskaloosa Quakers, Ottumwa Packers, Quincy Gems, Waterloo Lulus, and Kewanee Boilermakers teams The Central Association began the league schedule on May 7, 1914.

 The Pilots nickname corresponds with Clinton's geographic location on the Mississippi River.
 A Mississippi River Pilot is responsible for guiding ships along the Mississippi River.

 The Clinton Pilots' manager was Bert Houth.
 The previous season, Houth had been the manager of the Monmouth Browns franchise in 1913 and remained in the league to manage Clinton in 1914.
 Hough had been a manager in the Central Association since 1909, when he led the Hannibal Cannibals to the first league championship.
 Hough then managed the Galesburg Pavers and had managed the Monmouth Browns in both 1912 and 1913.

 During the 1914, Central Association season, the Ottumwa Packers franchise remained in the Central Association, but the franchise moved to Rock Island, Illinois on July 17, 1914.
 In a ruling over the league relocation, the National Association which governed minor league baseball, did not allow the Central Association to place a franchise in the territory of the Three-I League, so Rock Island quickly moved to Galesburg, Illinois on July 24, 1914, finishing the season as the Galesburg Pavers.
 The rest of the league franchises remained stable during the season.

 In their first season in the new league, the 1914 Clinton Pilots ended the season in fourth place in the final standings of the eight-team Central Association.
 The Pilots finished the season with a record of 67–61 to secure their fourth-place finish under manager Bert Hough.
 No league playoffs were held.
-In the final standings, Clinton ended the season 10.5 games behind the first place Waterloo Jays in the final standings, and also finished behind second place Burlington and third place Muscatine, as the relocated Ottumwa/Rock Island/Galesburg team finished in last place.
+In the final standings, Clinton ended the season 10½ games behind the first place Waterloo Jays in the final standings, and also finished behind second place Burlington and third place Muscatine, as the relocated Ottumwa/Rock Island/Galesburg team finished in last place.
 The 1914 season was the final season for Bert Hough managed in minor league baseball.